ccollicutt/ccollicutt.github.io/_posts/2016-11-23-openstack-canada-day.md

 ## Thanks to the organizers

 I'm sure a lot of work went into this event.
-Thanks to the sponsors and organizers of the event, and I look forward to the 2017 event.
+Thanks to the sponsors and organizers of the event, and I look forward to the 2017 OpenStack Days Canada.